MultiDirectoryLab/MultiDirectory/README.md

     POSTGRES_PASSWORD
     POSTGRES_DB

-Please, note, other DBMS, rather than PostgreSQL, are incompatiple with MultiDirectory app.

 In that case you may need to remove `postgres` service from `docker-compose.yml` file.

+Please note that only PostgreSQL DBMS is compatible with the MultiDirectory app.